 Throne of Glass: Tandem Read

 Another fun quirk of the Throne of Glass series is the tandem read.
-Empire of Storms and Tower of Dawn take place concurrently with each book covering different characters’ point of views for the same events.
+The novels Empire of Storms and Tower of Dawn take place concurrently with each book covering different characters’ point of views.
 This has led dedicated fans to creating a tandem reading schedule, where readers alternate between different chapters in each book.
 This is highly recommended by dedicated fans for a more immersive experience.

 What is A Court of Thorns and Roses about?

-A Court of Thorns and Roses (ACOTAR) introduces readers to a lush, magical world where humans and faeries exist in a fragile balance.
+A Court of Thorns and Roses (ACOTAR) is Sarah J. Maas’ second major series and introduces readers to a lush, magical world where humans and faeries exist in a fragile balance.
 The story follows Feyre, a young human huntress, who unwittingly sets off a chain of events that forces her into the mysterious and perilous Fae realms of Prythian.
 As she navigates this new world, Feyre must confront ancient magic, uncover hidden truths, and discover the strength to save both the mortal and Fae worlds.

 The ACOTAR series has become a cultural phenomenon, with a massive following on BookTok, a community of book lovers on TikTok.
 This series single handedly got me back into reading after a 3-year hiatus from school and work burn out.
 It’s fun, it’s spicy, it’s the perfect pick me up series!